-Another meandering commentary on the “American Dream” gone wrong, the new film DETROPIA documents some of that downward spiral and efforts to rethink the future of the city.
-For solutions, see our piece on Detroit Works, and here is an excerpt:
+Another meandering commentary on the “American Dream” gone wrong, the film DETROPIA documents some of that downward spiral and efforts to rethink the future of the city.
+For solutions, see our piece on Detroit Future City.

 The documentary DETROPIA is described as follows: